List of Kamen Rider Saber characters: Kento Fukamiya

-Trapped in the Ankokuken Kurayami, Kento discovers Isaac's conspiracy and witnesses visions of various futures wherein the world is either destroyed due to the Almighty Book or saved by Touma following his death.
-Traumatized, Kento frees himself under mysterious means, steals the Calibur equipment from Reika, becomes the third Calibur, and goes rogue to avert the visions' events by sealing all of the Seiken.
+While trapped in the Ankokuken Kurayami, Kento discovers Isaac's conspiracy and witnesses visions of various futures wherein the world is either destroyed due to the Almighty Book or saved by Touma following his death.
+Traumatized, he frees himself under mysterious means, steals the Calibur equipment from Reika, becomes the third Calibur, and goes rogue to avert the visions' events by sealing all of the Seiken.
 While Touma and Yuri eventually save Kento from himself and convince him to help them stop Isaac, Kento remains resolute in his goal to save Touma and the world, temporarily continuing to use the Calibur title to honor his father's legacy.
 However, Kento learns Hayato survived and has a heart-to-heart with him, after which the former regains confidence in himself, reassumes his original Rider powers, and returns the Ankokuken Kurayami to Yuri.
 After saving Earth and Wonder World from Storious, Kento temporarily takes over Touma's bookstore until the latter returns one year later.

 Eight years later, Kento takes a job as a translator and is engaged to be married to Yuina Tachibana.